ayengec/AXI4_Lite_RISCV_core/README.md

 ---

-## My Future work: Will develop a UVM TB constrained-random verification by using my own AXI4-Lite VIP which is on my github.

----

 A compact **single-clock, multi-cycle, in-order RISC-V CPU** written in **SystemVerilog**, built around a **single shared AXI4-Lite master interface** for both instruction fetch and data access.